-Safeguarding Areas
+Minerals Safeguarding Areas

-- 1. Economically important mineral resources and associated minerals infrastructure will be safeguarded from needless sterilisation by non-minerals development through the designation of minerals safeguarding areas as identified on the Policies Map. - Non-minerals development within minerals safeguarding areas will have to demonstrate that mineral resources of economic importance will not be needlessly sterilised as a result of the development the development and that the development would not pose a serious hindrance to future extraction in the vicinity. - 3.
+- Locally and nationally important mineral resources, permitted reserves, allocated sites and associated minerals infrastructure will be safeguarded from needless sterilisation by non-minerals development through the designation of minerals safeguarding areas as identified on the Policies Map. - Non-minerals development within minerals safeguarding areas will have to demonstrate that mineral resources will not be needlessly sterilised as a result of the development and that the development would not pose a serious hindrance to future extraction in the vicinity. - 3.
 Where this cannot be demonstrated, and where there is a clear and demonstrable need for the non-minerals development, prior extraction will be sought where practicable.

-Consultation Areas
+Minerals Consultation Areas

-4. District and Borough Councils within Nottinghamshire will consult the County Council as Minerals Planning Authority on proposals for non-minerals development within the designated Mineral Consultation Area, as shown on the Policies Map.

-The Minerals Planning Authority will resist inappropriate non-minerals development within the Minerals Consultation Areas.
+- 4. District and Borough Councils within Nottinghamshire will consult the County Council as Minerals Planning Authority on proposals for non-minerals development within the designated Mineral Consultation Area, as shown on the Policies Map. - 5.
+The Minerals Planning Authority will resist inappropriate non-minerals development within the Minerals Consultation Areas. - 6.
+Where non-minerals development would cause an unacceptable impact on the development, operation or restoration of a permitted minerals site, mineral allocation, or associated minerals infrastructure, suitable mitigation should be provided by the applicant prior to the completion of the development.

-- 3.77.
+- 3.81.
 The Minerals Safeguarding Areas (MSA) identify the mineral resources which are worthy of safeguarding and the Minerals Consultation Area (MCA) identify the areas within Nottinghamshire where the District and Borough authorities are required to consult the Mineral Planning Authority over non-minerals development.
 The NPPF encourages the prior extraction of minerals before alternative uses are permitted.
 In Nottinghamshire the safeguarding and consultation areas are identical (with the exception of Colwick Wharf) and as such one map has been produced and is included on the Minerals Policies Map.

-- 3.78.
+- 3.82.
 The mineral safeguarding approach does not seek to predict how much mineral is likely to be needed over the plan period but safeguards the viable mineral resource.
 Viability will change over time.
 With increasing scarcity, resources that are currently considered non-viable will become increasingly viable.
 However, the entire mineral resource is not safeguarded; it is only the most meaningful and best current estimate of viable resources which has been safeguarded for future assessment and possible use.
 See Plan 4 below.

-- 3.79.
+- 3.83.
 For the purposes of safeguarding, Nottinghamshire has eight distinct mineral resources.
 These are:

 - Sand and gravel

 - Sherwood Sandstone

 - Alluvial Sand and Gravel;

 - Limestone(including building stone);

 - Industrial dolomite;

 - Brick Clay;

 - Gypsum;

 - Surface Coal

-- 3.80.
+- 3.84.
 Not every non-mineral development proposal within or close to a Minerals Safeguarding and Consultation Areas represents a risk to future minerals extraction.
 The main risks will arise from proposals to extend built up areas and new development in the open countryside, as such; the following categories of development are exempt from both consultation and safeguarding:

 - Development which is in accordance with adopted District/Borough Local Plan allocations which took account of minerals sterilisation and where prior extraction is not feasible or appropriate;

-- Temporary development;
+- Temporary development:

 - Householder planning applications (except for new dwellings);

-- All applications for advertisements;
+- All applications for advertisements:

 - Infill development;

-- Reserved matters; and
+- Reserved matters: and

 - Prior notifications (telecoms, forestry, agriculture, demolition).